TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

     good example.
 In our example extension we sourced it out to a *service* object.
 Another possibility is to create a basis Controller which extends the
-    :class:`ActionController` of Extbase.
+    :php:`ActionController` of Extbase.
 Inside you
     implement the shared functionality.
 Then the concrete controllers with you Actions extend this Basis Controller again.